Sustainable Development, 3.0 credits

 Description

-The course is based on the UN's 17 sustainability goals and the course participants carry out in-depth work within one of the goals and broaden their knowledge in other sustainability goals by becoming familiar with the work of other groups.
+The course is based on the UN's 17 sustainability goals and the course participants carry out in-depth group work within one of the goals, and broaden their knowledge in other sustainability goals by becoming familiar with the work of other groups.

-Interprofessional communication skills are trained and each course participant's special skills should be integrated into the studies.
+Interprofessional communication skills are trained and each course participant's specific skills should be integrated into the studies.
 The course includes project work with links to locally relevant social problems connected to Agenda 2030.
-In addition, in-depth study of the own research area's sustainability issues is included.

 Course coordinator is Maria Lerm.
 See below.